LatheosMod/LathModRevised/README.md

 # LathModRevised
+Alpha 15 compatible
-3.62 Update
+4.0 Update

-This mod adds suppressed firearms (including the AK47), steel armor, iron bows and crossbows, a modular repeating crossbow, and a few other bits and bobs.
+This mod adds suppressed firearms (including the AK47), iron bows and crossbows, a modular repeating crossbow, and a few other bits and bobs.

 EAC MUST be disabled for this mod to run.